Photo by Krzysztof Golik

 Rome’s Hotel Landscape

-Rome has one of the world’s richest hotel environments — from the extraordinary Via Veneto grande dames (the Westin Excelsior, the Hotel Eden, the Doney) that defined the la dolce vita era of Rome’s 1950s–60s international celebrity culture, to the extraordinary converted palazzi boutiques in Trastevere and Campo de’ Fiori, to the contemporary luxury openings that compete directly with the historic properties.
+Rome has one of the world’s richest hotel environments — from the legendary Via Veneto grande dames (the Westin Excelsior, the Hotel Eden, the Doney) that defined the la dolce vita era of Rome’s 1950s–60s international celebrity culture, to the beautifully converted palazzi boutiques in Trastevere and Campo de’ Fiori, to the contemporary luxury openings that compete directly with the historic properties.

 Luxury Hotels